-National Trust owned, Duckpool is a wild, rugged, remote beach nestled within the cliffs, but you probably won’t see any ducks.
+National Trust owned, Duckpool is a wild, rugged, remote beach nestled within the cliffs.
 Some say the name comes from the 16th century ducking stool, but no one truly knows the secrets of Duckpool.

 At the mouth of the historic Coombe valley, it is surrounded by ancient woodlands and grasslands, dominated by a 100-metre cliff known as Steeple Point, thronged with thrift and other wildflowers, home to birds of prey and other wildlife.
 It provides spectacular views if you take the coastal path.